 Netflix is to video streaming, what Spotify is to music.
 It is one of the most popular movie, and TV show streaming platforms in the world.
 And now that Netflix is available almost everywhere in the world, chances are, you have a subscription already.
 Even if you don’t, I highly recommend that you give Netflix a try.

-With the app installed you can watch some of the best Netflix originals, some exciting Netflix TV series, Netflix animated series, and more.
+With the app installed you can watch some of the best Netflix originals, including some exciting Netflix TV series and more.
 The Netflix app comes pre-installed on many Android TVs and you can simply log in with your Netflix account to get started with binge watching the best Netflix movies.